ryansheehy0/Cheat_Sheets/sql.md

 -- Only get unique elements from a column
 SELECT DISTINCT column_1 FROM table_name;

--- Selecting based upon a conditional
-SELECT column_1 FROM table_name
+-- Only returns the elements with an id greater than 1 SELECT * FROM table_name
 WHERE id > 1;

 -- Gets column1 and column2 from table_name and adds to it the dbs and the tables in those dbs